will-wow/knit/README.md

 data.
 Knit lets you define your struct as a simple map, and lets you safely populate that struct without worrying about atom-based DDOS attacks.

+Behind the scenes, Knit uses [ExConstructor]() to do the magic of converting string maps to structs, even if the keys are in camelCase.
+Then Knit uses your types to try to convert the incoming data to match the schema - and just writes `nil` if it can't.

 ## Use
 First, define a module with a schema.
 The schema block should return a map with field names as keys and types as values.